gezzasa/bananallama-ui/README.md

-# Ballama Ui
+# BananaLlama Ui

 ```javascript
 npm i bananallama-ui
 ```

 ## Description
-A simple Vue 3 UI Library with customizable styles
+A simple and accessible Vue 3 UI Library with customizable styles

 ## Features
 The following elements are available to use